Anyonic-parity-time symmetry in complex-coupled lasers: Results

-In \Fig{fg1}(d) we show the experimental results of the relative phase and intensity of the two coupled lasers.
+In Fig. 1(d) we show the experimental results of the relative phase and intensity of the two coupled lasers.
 The symmetry line can be easily identified in each case by its unbroken phase of equal intensities, as well as the sharp symmetry breaking–a signature of an EP.
-We find a remarkable agreement with the theoretical predictions of the $V_+$ mode in \Fig{fg1}(c).
-As oppose to a coherently driven system, where different eigenmodes can be resonantly excited, for our coupled lasers, the lasing state is the winner of a mode competition \cite{siegman1986lasers}, well approximated by the lower loss eigenmode \cite{phaseretrieval,house}.
+We find a remarkable agreement with the theoretical predictions of the $V_+$ mode in Fig. 1(c).
+As opposed to a coherently driven system, where different eigenmodes can be resonantly excited, for our coupled lasers, the lasing state is the winner of a mode competition \cite{siegman1986lasers}, well approximated by the lower loss eigenmode \cite{phaseretrieval,house}.

 Yet, the laser system is inherently nonlinear.
-The diagrams in \Fig{fg1}(d) contain regions of low-coherence, where the black color indicates that the relative phase between the lasers is not well defined.
-In these regions the lasers do not synchronize due to the coexistence of degenerate modes, as we confirm by nonlinear simulations (see supplementary).
-The lack of phase coherence can not be captured by a linear analysis, but, as we show below, results from a pseudo-Hermiticity symmetry of $\mathcal{H}$ (along the dashed lines in \Fig{fg1}(c)).
+The diagrams in Fig. 1(d) contain regions of low-coherence, where the black color indicates that the relative phase between the lasers is not well defined.
+In these regions the lasers do not synchronize due to the coexistence of degenerate modes, as we confirm by nonlinear simulations (see Supplementary).
+The lack of phase coherence can not be captured by a linear analysis, but, as we show below, results from a pseudo-Hermiticity symmetry of $\mathcal{H}$ (along the dashed lines in Fig. 1(c)).
+We note that at the vicinity of the EPs, linewidth broadening \cite{linewidth1,linewidth2} can also affect the phase coherence of the lasers \cite{linewidth3}.

-We now explore the behaviour along the anyonic-PT symmetry line in more details. \Fig{fg2}(a) presents the amplitude ratio along the line for various values of $\beta$, as a function of the frequency detuning.
+We now explore the behaviour along the anyonic-PT symmetry line in more details.
+Fig. 3(a) shows the amplitude ratio along the line for various values of $\beta$, as a function of the frequency detuning.
 The unbroken phase is bounded by $\Delta \Omega = \pm \kappa \sin \beta $, which also mark the location of the two EPs, with a sharp symmetry breaking.
 A clear plateau of equal amplitudes in the unbroken phase is shown, in perfect agreement with the theory.
 In fact, as long as the anyonic-PT symmetry is not broken, the linear modes are also exact solutions of the full non-linear laser rate equations, as explained below.
-The different place of symmetry breaking for each $\beta$ demonstrates our ability to control the location of the EPs in the $(\Delta \alpha , \Delta \Omega)$ parameter space, which may be advantageous for sensing applications.
+The different place of symmetry breaking for each $\beta$ demonstrates our ability to control the location of the EPs in the $(\Delta \alpha , \Delta \Omega)$ parameter space.
+Operating at the vicinity of the EPs, enhances the sensitivity of the system to perturbations, which may be advantageous for sensing applications \cite{wiersig2014enhancing,chen2017exceptional,hokmabadi2019non}.

 Along the symmetry line, from \Eq{e4} it follows that